jimbrake/Slides-Papers-Reports/Floating_point/README.md

 mathematical model to motivate the design and implementation decisions.

 ### 2001 Floating_point_reworked_Austin
-Done before using powerpoint slides, used microsoft word and excel
+Done before using powerpoint slides, used Microsoft Word and Excel
 Contains taper diagrams and a rounding diagram
 Talk closely based on the 1995 patent